AP Physics: Standardizing the exams' format

-In 2024, the College Board adopted a consistent exam format for all four AP Physics exams: 80 minutes for 40 multiple-choice questions, followed by 100 minutes for 4 free-response questions (mathematical routines, translation between representations, experimental design and analysis, and qualitative/quantitative translation), totaling 180 minutes.
+As of the 2025 exam administrations, the College Board adopted a consistent exam format for all four AP Physics exams.
+The current (as of 2027) exams include: 85 minutes for 42 multiple-choice questions (40 of which are scored), followed by 95 minutes for 4 free-response questions (mathematical routines, translation between representations, experimental design and analysis, and qualitative/quantitative translation), totaling 180 minutes.

 Previously, the AP Physics C exams were the shortest AP exams at just 90 minutes each and could be taken back-to-back on the same day, but with the revisions now doubling the duration of those exams, taking them in the same window of time is no longer possible.